WAT WONG JAK

-Wat Wong Jak is located west of the main island, near the Chao Phraya River.
+Wat Kong Jak is located west of the main island, near the Chao Phraya River.
 It was

 once situated within the